megazazik/cached-bind/README.md

 	}
 }
 ```
 But sometimes you need to pass `onClickHandler` to a number of components in cycle.
-And onClickHandler needs to know an elements's index when it is executed.
+And `onClickHandler` needs to know an elements's index when it is executed.
 `cached-bind` will help you to resolve this issue easy.

 ## How it works?
 When `cached-bind` is called with some key for the first time it creates a wrapper for object's original function and return it.
 Next call with the same key `cached-bind` returns the same existed wrapper even if args were changed.
 ``bind(obj, 'doSomething', 1, true) === bind(obj, 'doSomething', 1, false)``
 It create a new wrapper for every call with a new key.
 When args are changed, `cached-bind` saves them and when a wrapper function is called, new args are passed to the original function.

 ## API
 `cached-bind` has the following parameters:
 ``bind(object, functionName, key, ...args)``
 where:
 * object - object to which a function will be bound
-* functionName - a property name of the object wich contains a function to bind
+* functionName - a property name of the object which contains a function to bind
 * key - it is used to determine which cached function should be returned.
 If `bind` is called with the same key next time, the returned function will be the same as in the first time
 * args - arguments which will be passed to `object[functionName]` function on call